sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Patterns/Practices/HOME.md

 Give variables, methods, and classes a clear and descriptive name.
 A good name should:

-- be a concept that can be used in natural speach (avoid abreviations)
+- be a concept that can be used in natural speech (avoid abbreviations)
 - not contain technical concepts
 - aim to live in the problem domain, rather than the solution domain